anchihe/Sliding-mode-control-matlab/README.md

 # Sliding-mode-control-matlab
-a simple &amp; intuitive sliding mode control example
+A simple &amp; intuitive sliding mode control example with MATLAB This is build on the example given by Professor Slotine's Nonlinear contorl lectures.(http://web.mit.edu/nsl/www/videos/lectures.html)